mathspp/mathspp/pages/insider_test/wait-one-more-thing/_hero/hero.en.md

             custom_field: "sign_up_survey.python_use_cases"

         interests:
-          label: "What topics are you interested in learning more about?"
+          label: "3.
+What topics are you interested in learning more about?"
           display_label: true
           type: checkboxes
           options: